Overview

 The website is entirely devoid of content with no way to navigate back to where we came from.
 The website does not appear in Google search on any reasonable page and looking it up via Google’s “site:” operator gives this.

 Take a look at just how many different subdomains this site is juggling.
 According to Google, it’s about 1980 results.
-They are running almost 2000 scam operations just from this one site alone!
+According to Google’s site: operator, approximately 1,980 subdomains are served from this single base domain — the same infrastructure identified in multiple other platforms reviewed by ScammerWatch.

 The investigation continues, moving on to the content of the website(s) and the claims therein.